PhoenixTales/phoenix-docs/world/plants.md

 * Königstrost (-)
 * Blutfarn (also mentioned somewhere in the scripts?)

-But the Blood Thistle used the Seraphis model and texture.
-It could be that some plants weren't removed or replaced, but rather renamed.
+While Seraphis as a name did no longer appear, the Blood Thistle used Seraphis' old model and texture.
+It could well be that some plants weren't removed or replaced, but rather renamed.
 If so, Seraphis could be the scientific term (as used by Alchemists), while blood thistle would be the more common name.
-The visuals should not be considered to be final.
+The visuals should not be considered to be final either.

 Some plants were meant to have a different effect in the Sequel:
 * ...